A large crowd enjoys a free classical music performance at the Hatch Shell in Boston, Massachusetts Boston, MA, USA August 22

 Advertising

-Boston’s glorious Emerald Necklace, a series of over 1,100 acres linked throughout the city includes picturesque Jamaica Pond.
+Jamaica Pond, part of the Emerald Necklace, an impressive series of over 1,100 acres linked throughout the city, is a picturesque spot to feel far away from city life.
 The pond is actually a glacial kettle hole and the perfect place for an afternoon stroll.
 A 1.5-mile path completely encompasses the pond, offering reflecting views, a peek at the boathouse and, oftentimes, the opportunity to pet strangers’ dogs.
-Head to the Pinebank Promontory during the warmer months for the Summer Sundays in the Park series, which features free evening concerts and movies.
+Head to the Pinebank Promontory during the warmer months for the Summer Sundays in the Park series, which features free family-friendly evening concerts and movies.

 Advertising